 The market itself, which takes up most of the space on the square, is a collection of tiny wooden huts connected by strings of festive lights.This is the perfect place to find some authentic Estonian handicrafts and a myriad of other gifts and trinkets to take back home with you.
 You can also find many traditional Estonian Christmas foods such as roasted pork, blood sausage, farm goods, organic foods and let’s not forget the many varieties of warmth-giving ‘Hõõgvein’ (mulled wine).
 Bringing even more sparkle to the market are the carousels, onsite for your amusement.

 No Estonian Christmas market would be complete without the Jõuluvana (Santa Claus), who will have his own house right next to the Christmas tree.
-Children of all ages are invited to visit Santa every day from 12:00 - 18:00.
-A culture program can be viewed on the stage on Fridays and Saturdays at 17:00 - 19:00, and on Sundays 12:00 - 14:00.
-There will be approx 1600 performers altogether in this year’s cultural programme.
+Children of all ages are invited to visit Santa every day from 12:00 - 19:00.
+A cultural programme can be viewed on the stage on Fridays and Saturdays at 17:00 - 19:00, and on Sundays 12:00 - 14:00.
+There will be approx 3000 performers taking part in this year's event.

 Hot drinks will be served until 22:00, Fridays and Saturdays until 23:00.